 The good part is you can reinvest that money to buy new websites and improve their profits to re-sell them again.
 It’s easier said than done though.

-However, the main point of selling a website relies on the ability of making money and monthly profits first, so you might want to stick to other website monetization strategies until you think you’ve maxed out your website’s potential before selling it.
+However, the main point of selling a website relies on the ability to make money and monthly profits first, so you might want to stick to other website monetization strategies until you think you’ve maxed out your website’s potential before selling it.

 13. Create paid directories or job boards